 - 3.1.
 Principal Investigators (PIs) and their research staff, animal care staff and veterinary care staff. - 3.2.
-All animal users performing surgery on rodents must have successfully completed the UBC Animal Care Centre (or equivalent) Rodent Biology and Husbandry, Rodent Anesthesia and Rodent Surgery courses.
+All animal users performing surgery on rodents must have successfully completed the UBC Animal Care Centre (or equivalent) the UBC (or equivalent) Introduction to Working with Rodents in Research, Restraint, SQ and IP injection courses, Introduction to Rodent Anesthesia and the Introduction to Rodent Aseptic Surgery courses.